 Colonel H. P. Lathrop wanted a “Man with investigative abilities, tact, perceverance, and proven physical courage for possible hazardous mission.
 Must be a man of taste and discernment, a West Point graduate and a former army officer.”
 (11)

 Yvonne noted that, “He is very strong, intelligent with a simplicity.
 There are no men like this in Paris.”

 Madame Chalon then adds, “For which the French Government can give thanks.”
 (81)

-Miss Windom remarks, “Paladin is unbridled, rigid, austere, yet one who likes his comforts as well as luxuries.
-Though he could never quite forget he was once a soldier.”
+Miss Allison Windrom remarks, “Paladin is unbridled, rigid, austere, yet one who likes his comforts as well as luxuries; though he could never quite forget he was once a soldier.”
+(105)

 Dallas Burchfield alleges that Paladin “has the gift of persuasive eloquence.”
 (173)

 Norge knows that “…disgrace to your honorable family name,” is probably the only thing that the young man will not allow to occur.
 (194)

 Smoke cautions his protege, “Too quick to action, too slow to thought.
 That’s the sin of youth and penance of old men, my paladin.”
 (194)